Contemporary Rugs

 7436- Orange oriental rug.
 8×10 contemporary Gabbeh oriental rug made of 100% wool.

-Beautiful Rugs has a selection of contemporary and transitional rugs available.
+Beautiful Rugs offers a selection of contemporary and transitional rugs.
 An example of the contemporary rug is a handmade Persian Gabbeh wool rug (catalog number 5050), which has a uniform medium brown field whose design features eighteen small rectangles, created with a crenelated yellow outline, and all these small rectangles (seven set up along the vertical edge and four on the horizontal ends of the rug) form another large rectangle within the rug field, dividing the rug into an area with a main border space.
 Each small rectangle has a yellow and/or dark brown outlined image of a traditional rug motif: a stylized tree of life, a stylized tulip flower, a simple pattern of eight rosettes, and a simple pattern of five or six diamonds.
 The traditional Persian handmade design pattern in this rug has been radically simplified and minimized into very basic line-like drawings.

 STYLES